Xtigyro/kindadm/README.md

 ## Quick Start

-To create a local one or multi-node K8s cluster in Docker container(s) with properly configured Helm v2 (optionally `tillerless`), Ingress Controller, MetalLB, and Metrics Server - please run:
+To create a local one or multi-node K8s cluster - please run:

 ```bash
 cd local-cluster